Prohibition on Child and Forced Labour

 أَلاَ مَنْ ظَلَمَ مُعَاهِدًا أَوِ انْتَقَصَهُ أَوْ كَلَّفَهُ فَوْقَ طَاقَتِهِ أَوْ أَخَذَ مِنْهُ شَيْئًا بِغَيْرِ طِيبِ نَفْسٍ فَأَنَا حَجِيجُهُ يَوْمَ الْقِيَامَةِ

-Quran, while quoting the conversation between Musa (AS) and Shuaib (AS) indicates the tributes of a good employer: “And I do not want to make it hard for you.
+Quran, while quoting the conversation between Musa (AS) and Shuaib (AS) indicates the tributes of a good employer: The verse also indicates that worker should not be engaged in forced labour or made to work excessive hours: “And I do not want to make it hard for you.
 If Allah wills, you will find me of the pious”.
 (28:27)

 إِنَّ إِخْوَانَكُمْ خَوَلُكُمْ جَعَلَهُمُ اللَّهُ تَحْتَ أَيْدِيكُمْ، فَمَنْ كَانَ أَخُوهُ تَحْتَ يَدِهِ فَلْيُطْعِمْهُ مِمَّا يَأْكُلُ، وَلْيُلْبِسْهُ مِمَّا يَلْبَسُ، وَلاَ تُكَلِّفُوهُمْ مَا يَغْلِبُهُمْ، فَإِنْ كَلَّفْتُمُوهُمْ مَا يَغْلِبُهُمْ فَأَعِينُوهُمْ

 “The last words of the Messenger of Allah (ﷺ) were: “Prayer, prayer!
 And fear Allah about what your right hands possess, i.e., your workers”.
 (Musnad Ahmad: 585)